keenerd/featuritis/README.md

 Featuritis is a tool to let developers define hierarchies of tasks and to let users prioritize these tasks.
 People send their votes to an IRC bot and these are tabulated into a static HTML page.

 Tasks should be small, corresponding to what will be a single commit.
-(When 'commit link' field of a task is filled the task is considered done.)
+(When the 'commit link' field of a task is filled the task is considered done.)
 Tasks have a title, parents, children, votes and a brief description.

 Featuritis uses plurality voting and people can vote once for as many different tasks as they want.
 To best represent your interests, only vote for the **smallest components** you are interested in.
 Your vote is automatically propagated up and down the tree, so you don't have to worry about micromanaging votes for pre-requisite subtasks.